simbricks/simbricks/doc/user/howto.rst

 If you plan to simulate a topology with multiple hosts, it may be helpful to take a look at the module :mod:`simbricks.orchestration.simulator_utils` in which we provide some helper functions to reduce the amount of code you have to write.

 Finally, to run your experiment invoke ``/experiments/run.py`` and provide the path to your experiment module.
-In our docker containers you can just use the following command from anywhere:
+In our docker containers, you can just use the following command from anywhere:

 .. code-block:: bash